-• The User's Guide is designed to get you started quickly.
+- The User's Guide is designed to get you started quickly.
 It shows you how to install the program and how to begin using it.
-The manual provides a brief introduction to most of the product's features and a series of graduated tutorials that introduce you to the main features and teach you how to use them.

-• The Reference Manual provides a detailed description of the capabilities of every feature of Micro-Cap 10.
+The manual provides a brief introduction to most of the product's features and a series of graduated tutorials that introduce you to the main features and teach you how to use them. - The Reference Manual provides a detailed description of the capabilities of every feature of Micro-Cap 11.
 It describes and illustrates some of the more advanced uses of those features.

-The security device plugs into any of the USB, or parallel printer ports on your computer.
+The security device plugs into any of the USB ports on your computer.
 The program will check all ports for the existence of the device.
-The device need not be present to install the program, but it must be present whenever any of the Micro-Cap 10 programs are running.
-The device does not interfere with other printers or devices that may be attached to the port.
+The device need not be present to install the program, but it must be present whenever Micro-Cap 11 is running.

 If you are upgrading from an earlier version of Micro-Cap, your package includes a sheet with a password generated from your Key ID.
-When you run Micro-Cap 10 for the first time, it will ask you for the password.
-Type it in and the program will permanently upgrade your key so that it can run any Micro-Cap version from Micro-Cap 5 through Micro-Cap 10.
+When you run Micro-Cap 11 for the first time, it will ask you for the password.
+Type it in and the program will permanently upgrade your key so that it can run any Micro-Cap version from Micro-Cap 5 through Micro-Cap 11.